mdibl/Biocore_cloud/README.md

 # Biocore On The Amazon Cloud

-Biocore uses Jenkins as a project management tool.
-We use Jenkins to launch pipeline analysis projects  either on local servers or on the Amazon Cloud servers, or on both.
+Biocore uses Jenkins to launch pipeline analysis projects  either on local servers or on the Amazon Cloud servers, or on both.

 Jenkins integrates very well across languages, platforms, and operating systems - Additionally Jenkins is widely documented and open-source software.